olejardamir/EquationCode/BRIDGE.md

 For artifacts governed via **HARD** bindings, a change MUST be classified as FUNCTIONAL if **any** is true:

-1. **FD changes**, or
+1. `TRG_FD_CHANGED_UNEXPLAINED`, or
 2. Any bound **trace diff** exceeds effective equivalence tolerances (§8.3), or
 3. Any declared **PROVIDES surface** changes (§6.3), or
-4. Any declared **operator contract signature** changes (as defined by the governing doc/operator manifest), or
+4. Any declared **operator contract signature** changes, or
-5. Any observed-deps rule is violated (§3.1) (blocking validation error; FUNCTIONAL classification still applies for impact computation).
+5. Any observed-deps rule is violated (§3.1), or
+6. Sandbox policy is missing/violated (§4.2), or
+7. Paired checkpoint signature is invalid/missing (§9.1.3)

 ---